ronakforgit/react/.harness/README.md

 What will be the total execution time of the pipeline ?

 *   CircelCi : 10 mins. because C will start execution as soon as B ends .
 Its not dependent on A.
-*   Harness CI :  12 mins .
+*   Harness CI :  15 mins.
 C will wait for both A and B to be completed , ie C has to wait  8 mins  extra